Wizards & Muggles: Part 1 Pre-Seclusion Era

 Which raises the question of why the Founders chose to house their new school in a castle, when a cluster of cottages in a similarly out-of-the-way location would probably have served the purpose admirably.

 And what other purposes might a fortified castle in a secure, hidden location have served for the wizarding Britain of that particular day?
+Eh?

 Despite the assumptions that the reader has been led to make, there is as yet no certain indication in canon that Hogwarts Castle has traditionally served only as a school.
-In fact, its original purposes may have been far more varied, and that it is only with the fairly sudden increase of the wizarding population of Great Britain and Ireland over the 19th and 20th centuries (mirroring the Muggle population explosion over that era) that all of the different former functions served by the castle have gradually been spun off into other locations leaving the School in sole possession of the premises.
+In fact, its original purposes may have been far more varied, and that it is only with the fairly rapid increase of the wizarding population of Great Britain and Ireland over the 19th and 20th centuries (mirroring the Muggle population explosion over that era) that all of the different former functions served by the castle have gradually been spun off into other locations leaving the School in sole possession of the premises.

-The fact that the administration of the School is overseen, not only by its own Board of Governors but at least to some degree by the Ministry of Magic as well, suggests that there may be a closer historic connection between Hogwarts School and wizarding Britain’s government than may at first appear to be the case.
+The fact that the administration of the School is overseen, not only by its own Board of Governors but at least to some degree by the Ministry of Magic suggests that there may be a closer historic connection between Hogwarts School and wizarding Britain’s government than may at first appear to be the case.

 The Founders may very well have prized, and defended their custody of these volumes and encouraged the use of the collection as a research facility from the time of the school’s first opening, and offered the use of the library as an inducement in return for instruction of the students of Hogwarts School.

 This practice may have generated revenue to support the school, but it would have also ensured that the students would be exposed to some of the finest theoretical minds of their era.
 Unfortunately, this policy might also have provided an open door for the discord created by those “external deadly foes” cited by the Sorting Hat, which ultimately overran the School, to the point of threatening its very existence.

 As a center of learning, Hogwarts might also have served as an active center of other research.
 In particular, medical research.